tomekmorys/trial-repo/README.md

 # Example repository
-This is a sample repo, hello!
+This is a sample repo, hello everyone!

+this is a second change